 Ponies - Breeds, Show & Rare Ponies

-Pony Breeds are listed Below; click on each for breed history, photos, and breed association links.
+Breeds of Ponies are listed lower on this page.
+Click on each for breed history, modern day use and photos.

 A Pony Breed Means What?

 All Ponies can be called a horse, because both horse and pony belong to the same species.

 The world today has many breeds and/or types of horses; in referring to some of them as horses and some as ponies, varying aspects and standards are applied by scientists, breed associations, or the general public.

 We at Horse Show Central do not wish to even try to stipulate whether any given breed should be called a horse or a pony.
 If various breeds are considered ponies but are called horses by the respective association or registry, the reader is likely to find such a breed included on both, our horse page list of breeds and our pony page list of breeds.
 This is so because we at HSC wish to honor the breed association's preferences while we also wish to display breed lists in such a way as to allow readers searching for breeds to easily locate the breed on this site.
 HSC does most certainly however, endeavor to present truthful information, including scientific, genetic, historical, and modern day information regarding each breed or type, and then to direct readers to official association/society websites.